Browse by . . .

 Twice in a week, the paper reports on a painting that may or may not pass for the work of a great American artist.
 Teri Horton, whom I quoted in the preceding paragraph, bought it for five bucks at a thrift shop, and she has been trying to validate it ever since.
 Her story pits an outspoken woman against art historians, who dismiss it as worthless.
 It also makes her the star of a new movie, Who the $#%& Is Jackson Pollock?
 The film neatly aligns her contest with another, between "the connoisseurs, who insist that a refined eye is the ultimate judge of authenticity," and "the scientific side."
 Thomas Hoving, former director of the Met, stands in for the former, while the forensic evidence comes from fingerprints.

-The film's director, Harry Moses, leaves no doubts where his sympathies lie, and The Times clearly shares them.
-I can see a case for them, too.
-Sure, the paint looks too flat, dense, close the canvas edge, matte, and simply boring for Jackson Pollock—at least in a newspaper thumbnail.
+The film leaves no doubts where its sympathies lie, and The Times clearly shares them.
+I can see a case for them, too, despite myself.
+Sure, the paint looks too flat, dense, close in its weave to the canvas edge, matte, and simply boring for Jackson Pollock—at least in a newspaper thumbnail.
 An unsigned drip painting does not yield its secrets easily, however, and fingerprints sound convincing.
-According to a Canadian investigator, they match those on a Pollock in Berlin and others from Pollock's Long Island studio.
+According to a Canadian investigator, they match those on a Jackson Pollock in Berlin and others from Pollock's Long Island studio.
 Still, while I cannot judge a reproduction, and while one may doubt the whole idea of authenticity after Modernism, I can evaluate journalism, and here alarms should be sounding loud and clear.

 As in politics, one should be questioning the populism alone.
 Hoving made his reputation, as New York parks commissioner and at the Met, by opening Central Park and the museum to a larger public.
 Meanwhile, The Times would not be covering this twice in about a week unless a bigger business than the art world were promoting a movie.
 Not surprisingly, then, the film's scenario sounds like a market-tested formula.
 Both a "feisty" woman and a former truck driver with an eighth-grade education—one who hated the "ugly" mess at first and could not give it away?
 One can hear audiences cheering already.

-Conspiracy theorists may look for hidden motives, but no one else's Pollock drops in price if this one sells.
+Horton may look for hidden motives, but no one else's Pollock drops in price if this one sells.
 Conversely, the movie depends on buying into the worth of a Pollock, so that this one can gain in stature.
-Moreover, by denigrating visual examination, the film effectively detaches that worth from anything like, well, meaning.
+Moreover, by denigrating visual examination, the film effectively detaches that worth from anything like meaning.
 One also wonders who hired the investigator, how he obtained the prints, and whether any museum labs got a look.
 Real science is open and replicable, and art forgers often start with canvas from the right time and place.

 Finally, just who neatly aligned those two conflicts—between insiders and outsiders, connoisseurs and science?
 Attribution always relies on scientific examination, because inspection, knowledge, and understanding go together: they are about developing an informed eye and a receptive mind.
-Hoving's museum would test the pigments against Pollock's, using microscopes, radiography, and other tools to compare the density and weave of paint.
-It would also be researching how a painting worth a fortune could leave Lee Krasner's estate and land in a California thrift store, a narrative called the painting's provenance.
-And when all that examination does pay off, in what I see and know, it may not have anyone cheering.
+Hoving's museum would test the pigments against Pollock's.
+It would use microscopes, radiography, and other tools to compare the density and weave of paint.
+And when careful examination does pay off, in what I see and know, it may not have film audiences cheering.

 Love and learn

-Fraudulent or not, then, do galleries exist to sell art, and do commercial pressures distort art and its public?
-Sure, and articles here have looked at some of what goes wrong.
+Do galleries exist to sell art, and do commercial pressures distort art and its public?
+Sure, and that spells trouble.
 Chelsea's shopping mall and endless art fairs even apart from the Armory Show do discourage looking, and that encourages work extroverted enough to grab attention.
 It leaves in doubt art's ambitions to change the world politically, which depend on its place as "symbolic speech," between ordinary speech and an ordinary commodity.
 It encourages a culture of insiders, critics as curators, and gossip.
 It puts in question the continuity between art and the avant-garde.

 Does the only hope, then, lie in sincere, cranky Booker-prize winners, who are just looking?
 No way, for dealers in Chelsea's "battle for Babylon" fight hard for work in which they believe.
 In turn, artist collectives and other attempts to take galleries beyond the fringe have motives, too.
 Worse, those fringes can create an insider culture, much as with private clubs.
 Most important of all, no amount of sincerity ensures understanding: it takes more than time, determination, and an expletive to look at art.

 Art does take words—to inform new habits of looking and to upset crusty, sincere old ones.
 Art can also upset a trust in unspoiled, authentic beauty.
 A controversial attribution takes knowledge, experience, ideas, scientific examination, and gut feelings, but the interplay of all these matters whenever art makes one think, feel, and look.
-In an unnervingly naïve chapter of his book, Galenson asks, "Can an artist change?"
+In an unnervingly naive chapter title of an unnervingly market-driven book, an economist named David Galenson asks, "Can an artist change?"
 He has his doubts, up, because his young geniuses do not back down, while late bloomers come upon complexity full blown.
 Not only artists, however, but viewers do change, as talent and understanding meet experience.

-One should never confuse a novel's genuine insights with its characters' grudges and hard knocks.
 Carey sets his tale in the Reagan era, which today's inflated prices and egos have left far behind.
 And his subtitle, A Love Story, suggests that art may have a happier handing than his hero.
-Last, Australians have a culture wracked by change themselves.
+Australians have a culture wracked by change themselves.
 A traditional elite, certified by art schools and university entrance examinations, faces pressure from home for diversity—and pressure from abroad to accept a half century of European and American art.
 No wonder Robert Hughes plays the embattled elitist, even as he writes for popular publications, shuns critical theory, and dumps on emerging art that once served as the mark of an intellectual elite.

-Still, a look back to the Reagan era has a point.
+Still, one should never confuse a film's or a novel's genuine insights with its characters' grudges and hard knocks, and Carey's look back to the Reagan era has a point.
 A reactionary decade led to Chelsea just a few years later.
 Then, too, a president who despised New York had a good lesson for understanding it: as he said of the former Soviet Union, trust but verify.
 If you allow yourself to trust and to verify, you may come to love art.
 If you accept neither what you see or what you read, you may end up a bitter, failed artist in a novel.

 The idea that contemporary art is all a hoax for insiders dies hard, even as audiences for artists like Pollock and Basquiat soar.
+The survey haunts me most for pointing to a changing scene, in which the arts sit beside top chefs and new fiction, rather than dive bars and semiotics.
 If I am looking for a secret society to help me make real money, though, I am banking on the Hewitt group.

 BACK to John's arts home page